Grammar term · The ism · Number

 In one line

-The broken plural: the singular's shape is smashed and recast — رَجُل becomes رِجَال — with no fixed ending to memorise.
+The broken plural recasts the singular from the inside — رَجُل becomes رِجَال — with no fixed ending to learn.

 Classical definition